 These incidents show how easy it is to wreak havoc using the simplest tools imaginable.
 Hackers can steal money, fool the media, and trick secrets out of the most powerful individuals on Earth using little more than a phone and an email address.

-There are two ways to defend yourself against social engineering attacks.
+There are two ways to defend against social engineering attacks.

-In addition to technology, there’s also policy – in this case, security awareness training.
-Here, security administrators train their workers by testing them against examples of faked emails.
-The goal is to make employees able to tell the difference between a faked email or the genuine article.
-Security awareness training is more than moderately effective – open rates of phishing emails decrease by 75% after security awareness training – but attackers still only need to fool one person to cause a breach.
+Security awareness training is more than moderately effective – open rates of phishing emails decrease by 75 percent after security awareness training – but attackers still only need to fool one person to cause a breach.